 - Next, add a small amount of vegetable broth, and stir, releasing the moisture.

-- The onions will carmelize as you slowly add broth to the browning bottom of the pan.
+- The onions will caramelize as you slowly add broth to the browning bottom of the pan.

-Vegan Tzatziki (Greek Yogurt Sauce) for serving Mujaddara
+- Vegan Tzatziki: I make my own Vegan Tzatziki (Greek Yogurt Sauce)

 One of my favorite sauces to serve with Mujaddara is a vegan Greek yogurt sauce!
 It's tangy and creamy and balances the rice lentil mixture's savory flavor, deepening the flavors.